odoo/odoo/doc/setup/deploy.rst

 The solutions to support livechat/motifications in a WSGI application are:

-* Deploy a threaded version of Odoo (instread of a process-based preforking one) and redirect only requests to URLs starting with ``/longpolling/`` to that Odoo, this is the simplest and the longpolling URL can double up as the cron instance.
+* Deploy a threaded version of Odoo (instead of a process-based preforking one) and redirect only requests to URLs starting with ``/longpolling/`` to that Odoo, this is the simplest and the longpolling URL can double up as the cron instance.